+When characterizing genomic features, especially SVs, there are many sequencing platforms and approaches to choose from, and although they may perform well when addressing specific challenges, each has its own caveats (Table 1).
 Two providers prominently feature in long-read sequencing: Pacific Biosciences (PacBio) and Oxford Nanopore Technologies (ONT).
-Since the launch of these technologies in 2011 and 2014, the long-read sequencing space has been characterized by fast-paced progress and innovation as demonstrated by the first telomere to telomere assembly of the human X chromosome achieved with ultra-long-read sequencing (Miga et al., 2020).
+Since the launch of these technologies in 2011 and 2014, the longread sequencing space has been characterized by fast-paced progress and innovation as demonstrated by the first telomere to telomere assembly of the human X chromosome achieved with ultra-long-read sequencing (Miga et al., 2020).
 The precise error rates between these two technologies remain somewhat contentious (Dohm, Peters, Stralis-Pavese, & Himmelbauer, 2020; Lang et al., 2020 preprint), but as a general rule, ONT currently provides longer average read lengths than PacBio overall (Logsdon, Vollger, & Eichler, 2020) at the cost of higher sequence error rates.
-Despite these challenges, the power of long-read sequencing technologies to span a significant portion, if not the entire length, of complex regions of the genome in a single read provides a powerful tool for SV discovery and population-level genotyping.
-When used in conjunction with a high-quality, contiguous, well annotated reference genome, this improves confidence in read mapping genome-wide (Amarasinghe et al., 2020 for review), and substantially increases precision (the proportion of variant calls that are 'true') and recall (the proportion of 'true' SVs detected) rates for both SNPs and SVs (Wenger et al., 2019).
+Further, when PacBio sequencing providers are overseas, ONT offers the advantage that data can be generated in-house, which may, for example, be more responsive to the needs and aspirations of Indigenous Peoples (Collier-Robinson, Rayne, Rupene, Thoms, & Steeves, 2019; Galla et al., 2016) and/or alleviate the need for export permits.
+Despite the challenges, the power of long-read sequencing technologies to span a significant portion, if not the entire length, of complex regions of the genome in a single read provides a powerful tool for SV discovery and population-level genotyping.
+When used in conjunction with a high-quality, well annotated reference genome, this improves confidence in read mapping across the genome (Amarasinghe et al., 2020 for review), and substantially increases precision (the proportion of variant calls that are 'true') and recall (the proportion of 'true' SVs detected) rates for both SNPs and SVs (Wenger et al., 2019).
 In addition, platforms that directly sequence native DNA remove the amplification bias common in many short-read sequencing approaches (Depledge et al., 2019).
 Furthermore, there are emerging 'adaptive' sequencing approaches that have the potential to selectively sequence specific regions of the genome (Payne et al., 2020 preprint).
-It remains to be seen however if this technology is ready for wide use beyond human clinical applications.